 My initial thesis was that organizations don’t understand the impact of analytics because it is hidden.

 Think about the other functions of the organization for example software engineering.
 The impact is self-evident.
-You add a feature to your app or website and you can see it running and you can see people use it in the logs.
-Conversely when there’s a bug you can clearly see the impact in lost revenue.
+You add a feature to your app or website and you can see it running and see people use it in the logs.
+Conversely if there’s a bug you see the impact in lost revenue.
 Analytics is used in both cases to measure the impact but that’s not self-evident.

 Think about finance or accounting, marketing, sales, operations, customer service.
-The impact of these functions in the business is never questioned but it is again measured by analytics.
-Finance is measuring the key performance indicators of the organization’s (KPIs) such as revenue, costs, margin, P&L, etc. Marketing is measuring the performance of their campaigns in driving sales, measuring and managing churn.
-In all these cases analytics is only acting in the background so its impact is hidden.
+The impact of these functions in the business is never questioned but it is all measured by analytics.
+Finance is measuring the key performance indicators (KPIs) of the organization such as revenue, cost, margin, P&L, etc. Marketing is measuring the performance of their campaigns in driving sales, measuring and managing churn, etc. In all these cases analytics is acting in a supprring role so its impact is hidden.

 In order for all the other functions of the organization to measure their impact you need analytics.
-With this in mind, you can’t help but think that analytics is a critical function in any organization, so why do analysts feel like they have no meaningful impact on the business?
+With this in mind, you can’t help but think that analytics should be a critical function in any organization, so why do analysts feel underappreciated? why do they feel like they have no meaningful impact on the business?

 In order to get to the heart of this question, we need to get to first principles and work our way up.
 Let’s start with the basics:

 At its core analytics is a disciplime that concerns itself with two fundamental questions:

 - Figure out how you're doing so you get a sense of what's working and what's not working